iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 <hr />
 <h2 class="section-heading">Part 3: Sometimes It Breaks</h2>

-<p>Stochastic Gradient Descent isn't perfect.
+<p>Gradient Descent isn't perfect.
 Let's take a look at its issues and how people get around them.
 This will allow us to improve our network to overcome these issues.</p>

 <h3>Problem 1: When slopes are too big</h3>